aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 PresentationEnumerableAnimationsGenerator allows you to set the frame size for the video (that will be created later) and FPS value (frames per second) through its constructor.
 If you pass an instance of the presentation, `Presentation.SlideSize` will be used.

-To make all animations in a presentation play at once, use PresentationEnumerableAnimationsGenerator.EnumerateFrames method.
+To make all animations in a presentation play at once, use PresentationEnumerableAnimationsGenerator.enumerate_frames method.
 This method takes a collection of slides and allows to sequentially obtain [EnumerableFrameArgs](https://reference.aspose.com/slides/python-net/aspose.slides.export/enumerableframeargs/).
-Then, EnumerableFrameArgs.GetFrame() allows you to get video frame:
+Then, EnumerableFrameArgs.get_frame() allows you to get video frame:

 ```python
 import aspose.slides as slides